HealthResearchAuthority/rsp-iras-qa/README.md

 ![runJob](src/resources\images\runPipeline.png)
 &nbsp;

-This will kick off a new Run, which will appear on the **Runs** loginWithUserCreds
+This will kick off a new Run, which will appear on the **Runs** tab

 To view the summary details of a Run, click the relevant run
 This will display the Run summary page.